fossi-foundation/orconf/README.md

 # ORCONF web page

-This page is served through GitHub pages, which is in turn powered by the static site generator Jekyll.
+This page is served through https://hosting.librecores.org, which is in turn powered by the static site generator Jekyll.
 Essentially, this means the page content can be written in Markdown, and is then processed into static HTML pages by GitHub after each push, and then